zama-ai/tfhe-rs/backends/tfhe-hpu-backend/README.md

 In order to run those applications on hardware, user must build from the project root (i.e `tfhe-rs-internal`) with `hpu-v80` features:

-> NB: Running examples required to have correctly pulled the `.pdi` files.
+> NB: Running examples required to have correctly pulled the `.hpu` files.
 Those files, due to their size, are backed by git-lfs and disabled by default.
 > In order to retrieve them, use the following command:
 > ```bash
 > git lfs pull --include="*" --exclude=""